taichi/modernjs/modernjs.en.md

 Activities such as Gmail and GoogleMaps that implement GUI applications that work with realistic performance using JavaScript only on the browser have been active since that time, but until the last few years their efforts are very well I did not say that.

-Certainly [YUI Library](http://yuilibrary.com/), [Ext.js](https://www.sencha.com/products/extjs/), [Closure Library](https: // developers.
-Although libraries such as google.com/closure/library/ came up one after another, It was incredibly difficult to make a UI like it was made with VB and Delphi.
+Certainly [YUI Library](http://yuilibrary.com/), [Ext.js](https://www.sencha.com/products/extjs/), [Closure Library](https://developers.google.com/closure/library/] Although libraries such as  came up one after another, It was incredibly difficult to make a UI like it was made with VB and Delphi.

 For example, it was not realistic to display grid control such that each cell performs a complicated operation as it is after displaying about 1000 data.